[Solved] Is your screen print cracking or fading? Here’s how to avoid it

 Plastisol ink typically cures at around 300 – 340º F depending on the brand you use.
 There are some ‘low-temp’ plastisol inks that cure at 270º F that I’ve heard fantastic things about.

-Anyhow, if you notice cracking, the easiest fix is to cure the printed area.
+Anyhow, if you notice cracking, the easiest fix is to cure the printed area again.
 This time, pay close attention to the temperature.
 Make sure to measure and allow it to reach your desired number using a temp gun.

 Again, you need to use a reliable heating element that distributes stable, constant and even heat, like a flash dryer or heat press.